|

 emphasis on pharmacologic drugs, does not effectively implement

 nutritional concepts in practice.
+At about

 the same time as I was looking at the external health care changes,